MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/02-ConceptsTerminology.md

 Each package contains:

 * The contents of the package, such as a signed driver binary or a signed appx binary.

-* A package definition (.pkg.xml) file specifies the contents of the package and where they should be placed in the final image.
-See `%SRC_DIR%\Packages` directory from the [Windows ADK IoT Core Add-On](https://docs.microsoft.com/windows-hardware/manufacture/iot/iot-core-adk-addons) kit for various samples of package files.
+* A package definition (.wm.xml) file specifies the contents of the package and where they should be placed in the final image.
+See `%SRC_DIR%\Packages` directory from the [Windows ADK IoT Core Add-On](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/iot-core-adk-addons) kit for various samples of package files.
+As an example, take a look at   [Appx.IoTCoreDefaultApp.wm.xml](https://github.com/ms-iot/iot-adk-addonkit/blob/master/Workspace/Source-arm/Packages/Appx.IoTCoreDefaultApp/Appx.IoTCoreDefaultApp.wm.xml).
 * A signature.
-This can be a test or retail certificate.

-* A signature.
 A package can be signed with a test or retail certificate.

-The process is similar to that used by Windows 10 Mobile.
-To learn more about creating packages, see [Creating mobile packages](https://docs.microsoft.com/windows-hardware/manufacture/mobile/creating-mobile-packages).
+The `pkggen` tool combines these items into signed packages.
+Our samples include scripts: `createpkg`, and `createprovpkg`, which call `pkggen` to create packages for our drivers, apps, and settings.

 ### Feature Manifests (FMs)
 After you've put everything into packages, you'll use Feature Manifest (FM files) to list which of your packages belong in the final image.